VERITAS-Observatory/EventDisplay_v4/INSTALL.md

 ### GSL (optional)

-GSL libraries are used for very specific tasks (used in Hough muon calibration, likelihood fitter) and are not required for most users.
+GSL libraries are used for very specific tasks (Hough muon calibration, likelihood fitter) and are not required for most users.
 GSL is included in all pre-compiled ROOT versions; for building from source, see the [gsl web page](http://www.gnu.org/software/gsl/).

 ### cfitsio (optional)

-FITS related output as used for the next-day analysis and requires installation of cfitsio (see (http://heasarc.gsfc.nasa.gov/fitsio/)).
+FITS related output as used for the next-day analysis and requires installation of cfitsio (see http://heasarc.gsfc.nasa.gov/fitsio/).

 ## Environmental Variables

-Eventdisplay can be used very efficiently with the correct environmental variables set.
+Eventdisplay can be used efficiently with the correct environmental variables set.

 ### Compiling and Linking